alanindra/baca-juga-cleaner/baca_juga_syntax.md

 - Constituents are extracted from the immediate right context of the `"baca juga"` string, limited to a maximum of three sentence tokens
 - Constituents are predominantly short in length.
-- Constituents are considered definitively irrelevant if they satisfy syntax 1A, i.e., all three of the following:
+- Constituents are considered definitively irrelevant if they satisfy syntax criteria 1A, i.e., all three of the following:
   - Begin with `"baca juga"`
   - Contain consecutive word-initial capitalization (e.g., "Cara Dapat Saldo")
   - End with an exclamation mark